dfelinto/blender-manual/manual/editors/3dview/navigate/camera_view.rst

    Active camera (left) displayed with a solid triangle above it.

-   This is the camera currently used for rendering and when viewing from the camera.
+This sets the current active object as the active camera and switches to the camera view.

-This sets the current active object as the active camera & switches to the camera view.
+The active camera is the one that will be used for rendering, and which you'll look through when choosing camera view.

-The active camera can also be set in the *Scene* tab of the *Properties*.
+Another way of setting the active camera is through the *Scene* tab of the :doc:`Properties </editors/properties_editor>`.

 .. note::

-   The active camera, as well as the layers, can be specific to a given view, or global (locked) to the whole scene.
+   The active camera is normally defined on the scene level, so that it's the same across all 3D Viewports.
+However, it's also possible to make a camera the active one within one Viewport only.
-   See :doc:`Local Camera </editors/3dview/sidebar>`.
+   See :ref:`Local Camera <3dview-local-camera>`.

 Animated Camera Switching
 -------------------------

-By default a scene contains one camera.
-However, a scene can contain more than one camera, but only one of them will be used at a time.
+While a scene contains only one camera by default, it's possible to have multiple.
-So you will only need to add a new camera if you are making cuts between them.
+You can then bind the cameras to specific time points in your animation to create jump cuts showing different viewpoints.
 See :ref:`Animating Cameras <bpy.ops.marker.camera_bind>`.